waqaskanju/web-evolution-course/README.md

-# Portfolio Repo
+# Course Advertisement Website

-This Repo is for creating a website for webdevelopment course
+This repository contains a webiste, which can be used to showcase your couurse for sale.

 ## Built With